-The share incentive plan allows employees the opportunity to buy up to £1,800 of shares from their salary each year with the Group matching up to £600 per year.
+The share incentive plan allows employees the opportunity to buy up to £1,800 of shares from their salary each year with abrdn Group matching up to £600 per year.
 The matching shares awarded are granted each month but are restricted for three years.

-In addition, the Group operates the following plans for which there are outstanding awards but for which no awards were made during the year ended 31 December 2023:
+abrdn Group also operated the following plans for which no awards were made during the year ended 31 December 2023 and for which all outstanding awards were exercised by 31 December 2022:

-Plan Option s Conditional awards Restricted awards Vesting period (years) Contractual life for options Recipients Conditions which must be met prior to vesting abrdn Asset Management Deferred Share Plan 2009 Yes No No 1-3 (3-5 for executive management) Up to 10 from date of grant Executives and senior management Service only.
-There are no outstanding performance conditions at date of grant.
+Plan Options Conditional awards Restricted shares Typical vesting period (years) Contractual life for options Recipients Conditions which must be met prior to vesting Standard Life Restricted stock plan (RSP) Yes No No 1-3 Up to six months after vesting Executives (other than executive Directors) and senior management Service, or service and performance conditions.
+These are tailored to the individual award.